Aberdare National Park Kenya

-Aberdare national National Park is located approximately 100 kilometers north of Nairobi; Aberdare National Park covers altitudes from 4,300 meters (mountain peaks) to 2,100 meters (bamboo forests and rain forests).
+Aberdare national National Park Kenya is located approximately 100 Kilometers north of Nairobi; Aberdare National Park covers altitudes from 4,300 meters (mountain peaks) to 2,100 meters (bamboo forests and rain forests).

 The wildlife easily observed in the park are the African leopard, African bush elephant, East African wild dog, giant forest hog, bushbusk, mountain reedbuck, waterbuck, Cape buffalo, suni, side-striped jackal, eland, dulkers, olive baboon, black and white colobus monkey and sykes monkey.